Parrisu/MakeChangeProject/README.md

 While math was never my strong suit, constructing this program has allowed me to more competently understand the [%] operator and use the remaining values to determine how much change will be left to distribute.

+Through a multitude of testing, I learned multiplying the double number by 100 makes distributing change easier than dealing with decimals.
+I also avoided uncessesary rounding by converting casting this number into an [int] to cut off the remainders that might affect the values when down to the penny amount.

 This program will take 2 values from the user; the cost of any item, and the amount produced by a customer intending to purchase said item.
 It will then assess the remaining amount of change and correctly produce the amounts to distribute from $20 bills all the way down to pennies.